zamfi/cca-computational-practices-2-spring-2020/project2.md

 sudo apt-get install git nodejs npm
 ```

-This will install git, node, and npm on your remote server.
+This will install git, node, and npm on your remote server, allowing you to clone your code, and run the node server.
+Do so by following these steps:

+1. Type `git clone ` and then paste in the link you copied earlier to your repository.
+Then hit return.
+This will copy your code into the folder you're in.
+Then `cd` into the folder created by `git clone`.
+Use `ls` to show you the contents of the folder you're in!

+2. Run `npm install` -- this will install all the libraries that your project depends on, including react and some other stuff.

+3. Run `npm start` -- this will start your project, and open a browser window pointed at the node server that's running your code!

-Then, follow steps 4-6 again from the instructions above!
-Finally, you'll need to get your IP address from the dashboard, something like 35.247.65.57, and then visit `35.247.65.57:3000` in your browser, replacing `35.247.65.57` with the IP address that you actually have.
+Lastly, you'll need to get your IP address from the GCP dashboard, something like 35.247.65.57, and then visit `35.247.65.57:3000` in your browser, replacing `35.247.65.57` with the IP address that you actually have.

 That `:3000` tells your server to connect to the program running on *port 3000*, which happens to be the port that React is using.

-#### Running permanently
+#### Running Permanently

 You may have noticed that closing the SSH window eventually stops your server from responding.
 That's because once the terminal running your server shuts down, your server shuts down with it.